RayHightower/RayHightower.com/_posts/2014-06-16-citizen-science-with-openrov.markdown

 Eric and David were kind enough to invite me to their lab/manufacturing facility in Berkeley, California recently.
 Thank you, OpenROV makers!

 ###Remotely Operated Vehicles

-{% imgcap right /images/controller.jpg Laptop, browser, and game controller. %}
+{% include image.html img="/images/controller.jpg" caption="Laptop, browser, and game controller." %}

 ROV is short for remotely operated vehicle, an underwater robot.
 Scientists use ROVs to study marine life.
 Oil companies use ROVs for underwater construction and inspections.
 Industry-grade ROVs are priced at $30,000 on the low-end, while a [custom ROV can cost several million dollars](http://www.mbari.org/twenty/Tiburon.htm).

 The OpenROV team was convinced that they could design and build an ROV small enough to fit in a suitcase, and easy enough for a citizen scientist to assemble and maintain.
 Targeting the general public meant achieving a relatively low price point: under one thousand dollars ($1,000.00).